 Good Nutrition for Vegetarians and Vegans

-Getting the right amounts of good nutrition is often a worry for vegetarians, especially vegans, and people with other dietary needs such as coping with allergies or restricting calories.
+Getting the right amounts of good nutrition is often a worry for vegetarians and vegans.

-But it is possible to have a healthy, well-balanced diet that includes all the nutrients you need, even if you’re trying to lose weight or cutting out food groups.
+But it is possible to have a healthy, well-balanced diet that includes all the nutrients you need, even if you’re trying to lose weight.

 Protein for Vegetarians and Vegans

 Contrary to popular belief, vegetarians who eat eggs and dairy products are unlikely to suffer a shortage of protein as these foods provide good amounts of this nutrient.
 For example, just 200ml of semi-skimmed milk, a 150g pot of low-fat yogurt and 1 boiled egg provide almost half the protein needed by women each day.

 Vegans may find it a little more difficult, but a little thought and simple cooking can go a long way.

 Good sources of protein for vegetarians and vegans include

 - and soya and soya products such as tofu and Quorn.

 Even starchy foods like bread, rice, pasta and breakfast cereals provide some protein.